sdsouza42/1800_2023100_BBY31/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
-* Eddie Xu
-* Felix Wei
+* Felix Wei, BCIT CST student term 1
+* Eddie Xu, BCIT CST student term 1
-* Savio Dsouza
+* Savio Dsouza, BCIT CST student term 1
-* ...

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.
 * HTML, CSS, JavaScript
 * Bootstrap 5.0 (Frontend library)
 * Firebase 8.0 (BAAS - Backend as a Service)
-* ...

 ## 4. Complete setup/installion/usage
 State what a user needs to do when they come to your project.
 How do others start using your code or application?
 Here are the steps ...
 * Visit https://comp1800-bby31.web.app/
 * Register for a new account or login
-*
+* Go to landing page and explore!

 ## 5. Known Bugs and Limitations
 Here are some known bugs:
-* In alerts.js, all weather trigger if statements also have an OR TRUE statement just to show them regardless of actual weather conditions for the purposes of testing and demo
+* In alerts.js, all weather-trigger-if-statements currently also have an OR TRUE in their condition just to show them regardless of actual weather conditions for the purposes of testing and demo
 * ...
 * ...